SEB-Core/mongoose-recipes/README.md

 ![Michael & Patch Sit Down for Family Meal](./images/family.png)

-## Creating Our EJS Views
+## Creating Your EJS Views

-In this section, we will transition to the "front-end" / client-facing part of our website.
-We'll largely be copying/pasting EJS templates that will be given to you.
-As we do, we'll discuss and review each page and it's purpose.
-Then, we'll be setting up routes and controllers for each to ensure our pages are rendered/redirected appropriately.
+In this section, you will transition to the "front-end" / client-facing part of your website.
+You'll largely be copying/pasting EJS templates that will be given to you.
+As you do, you'll discuss and review each page and it's purpose.
+Then, you'll be setting up routes and controllers for each to ensure your pages are rendered/redirected appropriately.

 ---

 ### Home Page & Partials

-Let's create a landing page for our website.
-Then, we'll set up our base route (`'/'`) to render the EJS file.
+Let's create a landing page for your website.
+Then, you'll set up your base route (`'/'`) to render the EJS file.

-First off, we need a `views` directory.
+First off, you need a `views` directory.

 ```sh
 mkdir views
 ```

-And create our `index.ejs` file.
+And create your `index.ejs` file.

 ```sh
 touch ./views/index.ejs
 ```

-Before we get to work in this file, we know we'll also need a few partials.
-One of these will be all of our head HTML and another will be the footer of every page.
+Before you get to work in this file, you know you'll also need a few partials.
+One of these will be all of your head HTML and another will be the footer of every page.
 So let's create that directory and two files as well.

 ```sh
 mkdir ./views/partials